 You can change OSD font by clicking at the “Font Manager” button located at the bottom right.
 Select a font preset (My favourite is “Bold”), then click “Upload Font”.

 In this window you can also upload a custom logo which will show up as you plug in the LiPo.

 Be aware that once you’ve uploaded a new font, it wont’ show it in the preview window.
 It will continue to show the default one.
 Don’t worry your OSD will show the most recently uploaded font.

 I am not getting OSD text on the screen, why?

 Make sure you have chosen the correct video format, try PAL or NTSC see which one works.
+If not sure just choose auto.
 Another thing is to check your camera and VTX wiring.

 Where to change Craft Name in OSD?

 Craft name text field is located in the Configuration tab.